Skip to content

 Loss & Training

-This is an evaluation paper; no training is performed.
-All models are evaluated zero-shot via API calls.
+This is an evaluation paper with no training involved.
+All experiments are zero-shot via API calls.

 Key Experimental Results